-Some folks choose to soak the hay in scalding hot water for an hour before feeding to cook out the sugars.
+- Some folks choose to soak the hay in scalding hot water for an hour before feeding to cook out the sugars.
 At night, the hay for the morning can sit in cold water.
-If you go the hot water route, please drain and rinse in cold water before you serve on that silver platter!
+If you go the hot-water route for your hay soaking, please drain and rinse in cold water before you serve on that silver platter.

 A water trough makes a great soaking tub.

 Smaller tubs work well, also.
-You may find that stuffing a hay net with hay, then soaking, lets you remove the hay with not much effort.
+Soak the hay inside a hay net easily scoop it all up.
 You can let it hang a bit to drip.

-If you feed your hay on the ground, be sure that if your horse doesn't eat all of it, you clean it up, it tends to get slimy, moldy, and generally gross pretty quickly.
-You may want to use a mat under the pile of damp hay.
+- Wet hay on the ground tends to get slimy, moldy, and generally gross pretty quickly.
+You may want to use a mat under your pile of damp hay.

 - You may also find that steaming your horse’s hay is best, and for more details on that, read this.